AZIRARM/mini-api-gateway/README.md

 ]

 ```

+I.E : <i>In apiUrl you need to set ip adress of your service, not localhost or 127.0.0.1 (only if your service is runing in same container that mini-api-gateway).</i>

+Because localhost/127.0.0.1 correspond to internal adess of your container.

 You can declare as many APIs as you want.
 Each API has its own access configuration, two types: token, api-key, generated or filled in by you (example when launching the docker container if you decide to embed this code in a docker).